-If you need help preparing for this conversation, talk with your doctor.
-He or she may refer you to a mental health professional who can help you plan a way of raising your concerns without making your loved one feel defensive or threatened.
+If you need help preparing for this conversation, talk with your health care provider.
+Your provider may refer you to a mental health professional who can help you plan a way of raising your concerns without making your friend or relative feel defensive or threatened.

-The cause of kleptomania is not known.
-Several theories suggest that changes in the brain may be at the root of kleptomania.
+The causes of kleptomania are not known.
+Several theories suggest that changes in the brain may be at the root of kleptomania, and that learned patterns of stealing items strengthens the problem over time.
 More research is needed to better understand these possible causes, but kleptomania may be linked to:

-- Problems with a naturally occurring brain chemical (neurotransmitter) called serotonin.
-Serotonin helps regulate moods and emotions.
+- Problems with a naturally occurring brain chemical called serotonin.
+Serotonin, a neurotransmitter, helps regulate moods and emotions.
 Low levels of serotonin are common in people prone to impulsive behaviors.

 - The brain's opioid system.
 Urges are regulated by the brain's opioid system.
 An imbalance in this system could make it harder to resist urges.